FLClab/2-Species-SPLIT-STED/README.md

 conda activate FLIM
 pip install -r requirements.txt
 ```
 If available, install the specpy package provided with the Imspector software for your specific python version.
-All data is provided as tiff images and the scripts can read both .tiff and msr files.
+All data is provided as both .tiff and .msr files and the scripts can read both.
 If you want to use these scripts with other data formats, simply change the load_image and select_channel functions.

 ## Folder contents
 ### Acquisition